tnbp/turris-omnia-leds/README.md

 # turris-omnia-leds
-Lets you control the LEDs of your Turris Omnia, **even on vanilla openWRT**.
+Lets you control the LEDs of your Turris Omnia, **even on vanilla OpenWrt**.

 This is a replacement for Turris OS's "rainbow" script which lets you control the status, color and brightness of your Turris Omnia's LEDs.